JaeAeich/poiesis/docs/app/docs/deploy/prerequisites.md

 For production deployments, a robust and resilient Kubernetes cluster is crucial.
 Best practices include:

-**High Availability:** Deploy a cluster with at least three master nodes to
-    ensure high availability of the Kubernetes control plane.
+- **High Availability:** Deploy a cluster with at least three master nodes to ensure high availability of the Kubernetes control plane.
-**Worker Nodes:** Add a sufficient number of worker (or slave) nodes to run
-    your application workloads.
+- **Worker Nodes:** Add a sufficient number of worker (or slave) nodes to run your application workloads.
 The number will depend on your application's resource requirements and desired fault tolerance.
-**Managed Kubernetes Services:** Consider using managed Kubernetes services
-    from cloud providers (e.g., GKE, EKS, ASK) as they handle much of the underlying infrastructure management, scaling, and maintenance.
+- **Managed Kubernetes Services:** Consider using managed Kubernetes services from cloud providers (e.g., GKE, EKS) as they handle much of the underlying infrastructure management, scaling, and maintenance.

 :::warning ARM Architecture Compatibility (e.g., Apple Silicon Macs)